Erd\H{o}s-P\'osa property of $A$-paths in unoriented group-labelled graphs: Preliminaries

 Let $\mcf$ be a family of ($\G$-labelled) $A$-paths and let $(G,\g)$ be a $\G$-labelled graph.
 For a function $f:\mbn\to\mbn$ and positive integer $k$, we say that $((G,\g),k)$ is a \emph{minimal counterexample to $f$ being an Erd\H{o}s-P\'osa function for $\mcf$} if $(G,\g)$ does not contain $k$ disjoint $A$-paths in $\mcf$ and there does not exist a set of at most $f(k)$ vertices intersecting every $A$-path in $\mcf$ in $G$, and subject to this, $k$ is minimum.
-The following lemma was proved in \cite{bruhn2022packing} for the family of $A$-paths of length 0 modulo 4, but its proof applies verbatim to an arbitrary family $\mcf$ of $A$-paths.
+Standard techniques (e.g., \cite{bruhn2022packing, huynh2019unified, robertson1986graph, Thomassen1988}) show that such minimal counterexamples admit a large order tangle $\mct$ such that no member of $\mcf$ is contained in a $\mct$-small side.
+We use the following lemma which was proved in \cite{bruhn2022packing} for the family of $A$-paths of length 0 modulo 4, but its proof applies verbatim to an arbitrary family $\mcf$ of $A$-paths.